 The trouble is that it can be difficult to do this.
 It can often feel like your monthly income arrives in your bank account at the start or the end of the month but suddenly disappears on bills, the things you want to buy, and other financial obligations.

 If this sounds familiar, then you’ll be reassured to hear that there are plenty of things you can do and strategies you can employ so you can start saving towards your goals.

 In this step by step guide, I’ll show you exactly how to start saving money so that you’re able to reach your financial targets.

-I’ll take you through the importance of setting financial goals, before showing you some of the best strategies and different financial products you could consider to help you save money.
+I’ll take you through the importance of setting financial goals, before showing you some of the best strategies and different financial products like money saving apps, you could consider to help you save money.

 1. Work out what you want to achieve

 The first step in any savings strategy will be to set your financial goals.
 That way, your savings have a clear focus, motivating you to stick to your plan.

 Once you know what your goals are, you need to start thinking about how much money you’ll actually have available.
 To do this, create a budget of your income and expenditures so that you can see exactly how much you have to do this.